Numbers 22:2-25:9

 First Word of Elohim

-Balak takes Baalam to the high places of Ba’al so he can see some of the Israelite camp.
-He believes if Balaam can actually see the nation of Isra’el, he can curse them.
-Baalam builds seven altars and offers sheep and cattle on the high places of Ba’al. He seeks the word of Elohim and makes his first pronouncement:
+Balak takes Balaam to the high places of Ba’al so he can view some of the Israelite camp.
+If Balaam can actually see some of the people of Isra’el, he can curse them.
+Balaam has Balak build seven altars, and together they offer sheep and cattle as sacrifices on the high places of Ba’al. Balaam seeks the word of Elohim and makes his first pronouncement:

 “Balak, the king of Mo’av, brings me from Aram, from the eastern hills, saying, ‘Come, curse Ya‘akov for me; come and denounce Isra’el.’
 How am I to curse those whom God has not cursed?
 How am I to denounce those whom Adonai has not denounced?
 From the top of the rocks I see them, from the hills I behold them — yes, a people that will dwell alone and not think itself one of the nations.
 Who has counted the dust of Ya’akov or numbered the ashes of Isra’el?
 May I die as the righteous die!
 May my end be like theirs!”
 (Numbers 23:7-10)

-Balak is angry; Balaam has blessed those he was hired to curse.
+Balak becomes angry.
+Balaam has blessed those he was hired to curse.

 Second Word of Elohim

-Balak takes Balaam through the field of Tzofim to the top of the Pisgah Range so Baalam can see “some of the Israelites, but not all of them” (Numbers 23:13).
+Balak takes Balaam through the field of Tzofim to the top of the Pisgah Range to see “some of the Israelites, but not all of them” (Numbers 23:13).
 Tzofim means ‘watchers’ in Hebrew; the same word used for the fallen angels in the Book of Enoch.
 Pisgah means ‘cleft’ in Hebrew, like the ‘cleft of the rock’ where Moshe was hidden by Adonai.
-Again, Balaam builds seven altars and sacrifices a bull and ram.
-He tells Balak to wait by the burnt offerings while he inquires of Elohim.
-He makes his second pronouncement:
+Again, Balak builds seven altars and offers sacrifices of bulls and rams while Balaam inquires of Elohim.
+His second pronouncement:

 “Get up, Balak, and listen!
 Turn your ears to me, son of Tzippor!
 God is not a human who lies or a mortal who changes his mind.
 When he says something, he will do it; when he makes a promise, he will fulfill it.
 Look, I am ordered to bless; when he blesses, I can’t reverse it.
 No one has seen guilt in Ya’akov, or perceived perversity in Isra’el; Adonai their God is with them and acclaimed as king among them.
 God, who brought them out of Egypt, gives them the strength of a wild ox; thus one can’t put a spell on Ya’akov, no magic will work against Isra’el.
 It can now be said of Ya‘akov and Isra’el, What is this that God has done?’Here is a people rising up like a lioness; like a lion he rears himself up — he will not lie down till he eats up the prey and drinks the blood of the slain” (Numbers 23:18-24).

-Balak responds; if Balaam won’t curse them, then he certainly shouldn’t bless them!
+Balak responds that if Balaam won’t curse the people, then he certainly shouldn’t bless them!

-The first two times Balaam sets out to curse Isra’el, he builds seven altars and sacrifices sheep, cattle, rams, and bulls.
-These offerings are not done at the command of Elohim; nor are they done in the place where Adonai has put His name.
-Balaam is using the sacrifices to divine false gods or ‘watchers’ to enable him to curse Isra’el.
-Each time he is disappointed because he can only speak the words of Elohim and bless Isra’el.
+The first two times Balaam sets out to curse Isra’el, he builds seven altars and offers sacrifices.
+These sacrifices are not offered at the command of Elohim nor are they done in the place where Adonai has put His name.
+Balaam uses the sacrifices to divine false gods or ‘watchers’ to curse Isra’el.
+Each time his purpose is thwarted because he can only speak the words of Elohim and bless Isra’el.

 Third Word of Elohim

-Balak takes Balaam to see the entire Israelite camp where he believes Balaam can curse them.
-They go to the top of the mountain of Ba’al P’or overlooking the desert.
+Balak takes Balaam to where he can view the entire Israelite camp at the top of the mountain of Ba’al P’or overlooking the desert.
 This time Balaam does not rely on divination, but “looked out and saw Isra’el encamped tribe by tribe and the Spirit of God came on him and he spoke his message” (Numbers 24:1-2).
 He makes his third pronouncement:

 “This is the speech [prophecy] of Bil‘am, son of B’or; the speech of the man whose eyes have been opened; the speech of him who hears God’s words; who sees what Shaddai sees, who has fallen, yet has open eyes: ‘How lovely are your tents, Ya’akov; your encampments, Isra’el!
 They spread out like valleys, like gardens by the riverside, like succulent aloes planted by Adonai, like cedar trees next to the water.
 Water will flow from their branches, their seed will have water aplenty.
 Their king will be higher than Agag and his kingdom lifted high.
 God, who brought them out of Egypt, gives them the strength of a wild ox.
 They will devour the nations opposing them, break their bones, pierce them with their arrows.
 When they lie down they crouch like a lion, or like a lioness — who dares to rouse it?
 Blessed be all who bless you!
 Cursed be all who curse you!”
 (Numbers 24:3-9)

-Balak blazes with anger against Balaam.
+Balak becomes enraged against Balaam.
+He did not appreciate that this renowned prophet could not curse his enemies for profit.
 He strikes his hands together and says, “I summoned you to curse my enemies.
 But here, you have done nothing but bless them –– three times already!
 Now you had better escape to your own place.
 I had planned to reward you very well, but now Adonai has deprived you of payment” (Numbers 24:10-11).
-Balak did not appreciate that this renowned prophet who through diving false gods could not curse his enemies for profit.
-Balak is so angry that he sends Balaam back to his own country.

 “May those who bless Isra’el be blessed and those who curse Isra’el be cursed!”
 (Numbers 24:9)

-With the Ruach Elohim on him, Balaam lost the ability to speak his own words as Adonai spoke through him.
-Balaam’s spiritual eyes were opened to see the “tents of Jacob, the dwelling place of Isra’el” as Adonai saw them: a garden beside a river like aloes and cedars planted by waters.
+With the Ruach Elohim on him, Balaam lost the ability to speak his own divinations as Adonai spoke through him.
+His spiritual eyes were opened to see the “tents of Jacob, the dwelling place of Isra’el as a garden beside a river like aloes and cedars planted by waters.”
 He didn’t see the barren desert, but the living water of the Ruach Elohim flowing through the camps (Numbers 24:5-6).
-Because Balaam had blessed Isra’el, the blessing came back upon him.
+Because Balaam had blessed Isra’el, he received the blessing of opened spiritual eyes.

 Fourth Word of Elohim